Researchers Night is an annual science festival held in research and scientific institutions since 2007. And today we are going for a visit.

 The acrobat performers were on a high level, and the shows were impressive.

 Can you define what a table is?
-As this philosophy professor showed us, it is a more complicated task then you might expect.
+This philosophy professor showed us that it is a more complicated task than you might expect.

 Did you know that fireworks work underwater?
 Though regular fire needs oxygen, gunpowder does not require an external oxygen source.
 Hence, it continues to burn underwater.

 The main show lasted for one hour.
-And after it ended, we remained on our places, since Tel-Aviv University’s band took the stage.
+And after it ended, we remained in our places since Tel-Aviv University’s band took the stage.